 What is a tuberculin skin test (TST)?

-If our medical providers recommend a tuberculin skin test, you can expect that they inject tuberculin using a small needle into the lower part of the arm.
+If our medical providers recommend a tuberculin skin test, they inject tuberculin using a small needle into the skin on the lower part of the arm.
 A small bump should appear on the arm at the time of injection.
 Once this is complete, you will be asked to return a couple days later to evaluate the area of injection to see if there is a reaction present.

 If the test reads positive, you may be prescribed a medication which will kill the inactive bacteria in your body to prevent it from becoming active.
 A TB skin test is safe for persons of all ages, including pregnant women and people living with HIV.